-We have three equity-incentive plans that have been approved by stockholders: (i) the 2006 Stock Option Plan; (ii) the 2012 Restated Equity Incentive Plan; and (iii) the 2020 Equity Incentive Plan.
+We have four equity-incentive plans that have been approved by stockholders: (i) the 2006 Stock Option Plan; (ii) the 2012 Restated Equity Incentive Plan; (iii) the 2020 Equity Incentive Plan; and (iv) the 2021 Equity Incentive Plan.
 The Company also maintains the 2012 Non-Employee Director Stock Option Plan, which has not been approved by stockholders.

-The following table sets forth additional information with respect to the shares of common stock that may be issued upon the exercise of options and other rights under our existing equity compensation plans and arrangements in effect as of December 31, 2020.
+The following table sets forth additional information with respect to the shares of common stock that may be issued upon the exercise of options and other rights under our existing equity compensation plans and arrangements in effect as of December 31, 2021.
 The information includes the number of shares covered by, and the weighted average exercise price of, outstanding options, warrants, and rights, and the number of shares remaining available for future grant, excluding the shares to be issued upon exercise of outstanding options, warrants, and rights.